karaposu/VibeCodingGuidelines/chapter_2/03_ai_taming_keeping_control.md

 Think about the transition from walking to driving.
 Walking: you control every step.
 Driving: you control direction and speed, the car handles the mechanics.

-Seemed like a perfect analogy until...

-## The Plot Twist

-Cars don't drive themselves to random destinations.
+This seemed like a perfect analogy but cars don't drive themselves to random destinations.
 AI does.

 AI can literally drive itself.
 Give it a vague goal and it will implement something.
 Maybe not what you wanted, but something.

 ## The Taxi Paradox

 Imagine you're in a new city.
-You use a taxi app.
+You wanna go to a restaurant.

-Current reality:
 1. Choose restaurant
 2. Call taxi
 3. Arrive at chosen destination

 You never learn the city, but you get where you planned.

-## The Future Scenario

-What if instead:
+## What the technology is evolving into is like this

-1. Press "I want to eat"
+1. You would just press a button which says "I want to eat"
 2. AI analyzes your mood, energy, preferences, past choices
-3. Taxi arrives and takes you somewhere perfect
+3. A Taxi arrives and takes you somewhere you can eat good food and also feasible price for you.

-No destination needed.
-The system understands intent better than you understand your own desires.

-## This Is Vibe Coding
+No explicit destination needed.
+Your intent is the main drive.
+This Is Vibe Coding.

 Old way:
 ```